The next step after configuring the properties of your data is to configure the processing settings.

 Some datasets contain records where one or more values are missing.

-The platform has 2 strategies to deal with those missing values:
+The platform has two strategies to deal with those missing values:

 Leave the value missing: the record will be processed with the missing value (except when the missing value is a required property like for example the timestamp).
 This is the default behavior.